 They may have requirements such as, but not limited to…

-- You having a detailed schedule of how much rent is owed
+- You have a detailed schedule of how much rent is owed

-- You having a valid copy of the tenancy agreement with that tenant
+- You have a valid copy of the tenancy agreement with that tenant

 - References completed to the required standard

-- Copies of all communication with tenants in relation to the arrears and/or dispute.
+- Copies of all communication with tenants in relation to the arrears and/or disputes.